Cubs vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.
+- The Cubs have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.

-- When it comes to the over/under, the Cubs and their opponents are 5-5-0 in their last 10 games.
+- When it comes to the over/under, the Cubs and their foes are 5-5-0 in their previous 10 contests.

-- Bookmakers have yet to post a spread in any of the Cubs' past 10 games.
+- Oddsmakers have not posted a runline in any of the Cubs' past 10 matchups.

 Cubs Betting Records & Stats

-- The Cubs have been victorious in five of the eight contests they have been chosen as underdogs in this season.
+- The Cubs have been chosen as underdogs in nine games this year and have walked away with the win five times (55.6%) in those games.

-- This season, Chicago has won five of its six games when it's the underdog by at least +115 on the moneyline.
+- Chicago has been at least a +120 moneyline underdog four times this season and won each of those games.

-- The moneyline set for this matchup implies the Cubs have a 46.5% chance of walking away with the win.
+- The moneyline set for this matchup implies the Cubs have a 45.5% chance of coming away with a victory in the contest.

-- So far this season, Chicago and its opponents have hit the over in 10 of its 19 games with a total.
+- Games involving Chicago have gone over the total set by sportsbooks in 11 of 20 chances this season.

 - The Cubs have yet play a game with a spread this season.